Utilizing Language-Image Pretraining for Efficient and Robust Bilingual Word Alignment: Introduction

 \section{Introduction}

 Translating words across different languages is one of the long-standing research tasks and a standard building block for general machine translation.
 Word translation is helpful for various downstream applications, such as sentence translation~\citep{conneau2017word,hu-etal-2019-domain-adaptation} or cross-lingual transfer learning in language models~\citep{de2020good}.
-Unsupervised word translation (UWT) has recently drawn a great deal of attention~\citep{smith2017offline,artetxe2017learning,conneau2017word,hoshen2018non,hartmann2019comparing}, reducing the need for bilingual supervision.
+Unsupervised word translation (UWT) has recently drawn a great deal of attention~\citep{artetxe2017learning,conneau2017word,hartmann2019comparing}, reducing the need for bilingual supervision.

 Without any prior knowledge of the languages' connection, aligning their words is non-trivial.
-Most works on UWT rely on the structural similarity between continuous word embedding spaces across languages~\citep{mikolov2013exploiting,smith2017offline,ormazabal2019analyzing}.
-They learn a linear mapping between spaces by establishing the parallel vocabulary based on the languages' similarity~\citep{smith2017offline,artetxe2017learning} and solving the \proc{} problem~\citep{schonemann1966generalized, gower2004procrustes} or directly solving Wasserstein-Procrustes to optimize the bilingual assignment matrix~\citep{zhang2017earth,grave2019unsupervised}.
-Recent works focus on learning the mapping by aligning the embedding distributions using adversarial approaches~\citep{zhang2017adversarial,conneau2017word} or iterative matching methods~\citep{hoshen2018non}, establishing strong baselines for bilingual alignment.
-Despite achieving high performance, most of these text-only methods may need a large amount of data for good alignments~\citep{sigurdsson2020visual} and rely on the similarity between language pairs and training corpora, thus not working well for all language pairs or training corpora~\citep{sogaard2018limitations,artetxe2018generalizing,sigurdsson2020visual}.
+Most works on UWT exploit the structural similarity between continuous word embedding spaces across languages~\citep{mikolov2013exploiting,ormazabal2019analyzing} to learn a linear mapping.
+Early works~\citep{smith2017offline,artetxe2017learning,conneau2017word,hoshen2018non,grave2019unsupervised} focus on using only the text data to establish the bilingual alignment and solve the \proc{} problem~\citep{schonemann1966generalized}.
+These methods rely on the similarity between pairs of languages and training corpora, thus not working well when the languages or corpora are dissimilar~\citep{sogaard2018limitations,sigurdsson2020visual}.
+They may also need a large amount of data to achieve good alignments~\citep{sigurdsson2020visual}.